 - Would replacing it with the canonical page create any issues?

-You should only leave duplicate, non-canonical pages in your website’s IA if it’s absolutely necessary.
+You should only leave duplicate, non-canonical pages in your website’s architecture if they’re absolutely necessary.
 Similar principles apply to noindexed pages, as a large number of them can also affect the crawl budget.

 Then there are random duplicates.
 Sometimes you might not even be aware that your website contains a number of duplicate pages.
 This might be the result of a bug, misimplementation, or it might simply be caused by the way a CMS handles URLs.

-Such a problem can easily be identified by typing site:yourdomainname.com in Google search and digging in the index.
+This can easily be identified by typing site:yourdomainname.com in Google search and digging in the index.
 Or just go to your GSC>Coverage>Excluded and look for duplicate content.
-If you are surprised by the number of pages you find, you first need to check their origin.
-Then, several actions should be taken:

 - Deindex duplicates by placing noindex, follow meta tags in the code.
 Don’t block them in robots.txt yet, as this would prevent the bot from revisiting and deindexing the pages.

-- After that, you should remove problematic pages (fix the issue that was producing duplicates) from the website, and redirect deleted URLs to the canonical version.
+- After that, you should remove the pages in question from the website, and redirect deleted URLs to the canonical version.

 If you have duplicates that have never been indexed or didn’t get any links from outside sources, you can simply remove them and use status code 410, instead of redirects.

 Remember that calendar issue I mentioned earlier?
 That calendar had a unique URL assigned to every month.
-And on every month page, there were just two links: the first pointed to the previous month page and another linked to the next.
-You could browse back to the birth of Christ (if you had patience), or book a service for new year’s eve of 2100.
-As a result, Googlebot could be trapped in an infinite crawling process, simply by following the link to the next month.
-This is a perfect example of an infinite space.
+And on every month page, there were just two links: the first pointed to the previous month’s page and another linked to the next.
+You could browse back to the dark ages (if you had the patience), or book a service for April 1st, 2100.
+As a result, Googlebot could be trapped in an infinite crawling process simply by following the link to the next month.
+This is a perfect example of infinite space.

 Book our service for August 2682!
 Better do it now, while you still can.